 We are the primary museum of general local history in Buncombe County.
 We mount at least one major temporary exhibition annually and continually enhance our permanent Swannanoa Valley history exhibit.

-Museum Hours: March – December Thursday – Saturday 10am – 5pm February Saturday 10:00am – 5pm COVID-19 Visiting Policy Masks are required when entering the museum.
-This …
+Museum Hours: March – December Wednesday – Saturday 10am – 5pm February 10am – 5pm COVID-19 Visiting Policy Masks are not required, but feel free to wear …

 223 West State Street, Black Mountain